Tabraiz Shamsi

-Tabraiz Shamsi (born 18 February 1990) is a South African cricketer.
+Tabraiz Shamsi (born 18 February 1990) is a South African professional cricketer.
+He made his international debut in June 2016 in the Caribbean.
+He is widely regarded as one of the best in T20 cricket, with him being the highest wicket taker in T20 history for South Africa.
 He has played first-class cricket for teams such as Dolphins, Gauteng, Gauteng Under-19s, KwaZulu Natal, KwaZulu-Natal Inland, Lions, and Titans.
 His batting style is right-handed and he is known for his left-arm unorthodox spin bowling.
+He is known for his passionate celebrations when taking wickets.
+Shamsi plays for the Karachi Kings in the Pakistan Super League.
+He also represents the Joburg Super Kings in the SA20.

 Early life

 Growing up, Shamsi initially played as a frontline seam bowler in school cricket competitions when he was in high school.
 However, his coaches told him that he was not quite quick enough to be a seam bowler when he underwent trials for the under-19 team.
 His coaches suggested he become a spin bowler as he also reportedly bowled a lot of cutters.